dqdb/opera-extensions/classic-zoom/readme.txt

   *: restore zoom to 100%

 Known issues:
-* some embedded frames are not zoomed after page load
+* embedded iframes are not zoomed after page load (I have no idea how to trick cross site frame policy)
-* sometimes scrolling position is lost on page reload
+* zoom level is lost when reopening recently closed tabs
 * this extension uses CSS for zooming, it is not compatible with and related to the built-in zoom feature of Opera 15
 * it leaks some localStorage space when closing secondary browser windows

+Changes in version 1.2.0
+* completely new content script to modify zoom level at document_start (content is zoomed before displaying it)
+* renamed to Classic Zoom

 Changes in version 1.1.0
 * restore zoom level after Opera restart